ajalt/clikt/docs/documenting.md

     ```

 By default, Clikt will suggest corrections of any similar option or subcommand name based on a
 similarity metric.
-You can customize the suggestions by setting a `correctionSuggestor` on your
+You can customize the suggestions by setting `suggestTypoCorrection` on your
 command's context.

 ```kotlin